candango/automatoes/README.md

 >
 >   *  If the CSR requests extensions that the CA is not willing to include

-Trying to keeping thing as [KISS](https://www.acronymfinder.com/KISS.html) as possible we can complicate things later.
+Trying to keep thing as [KISS](https://www.acronymfinder.com/KISS.html) as possible, we can complicate things later.
 Now we need ACME V2.

 To create a certificate for a domain sequence authorized by a previous order
 just:

  1. call authorize again.
-Chances are that no challenge will be needed but it depends on the ACME V2 server implementation.
+Chances are that no challenge will be needed, but it depends on the ACME V2 server implementation.
  1. fulfill challenge(s) if needed
  1. call issue with same domain sequence authorize
  1. we're done!

-In another words, a domain sequence defines the order identifier locally.
+In other words, a domain sequence defines how the order identifier is created locally.

 The sha256sum command from coreutils can be used if you have a bash script to monitor `manuale` execution: